mohanthilak/Tacky/README.md

 # About
-A simple lightweight task tracking application inspired by Notion's UI.
-Uses local storage to store persist data.
+A simple lightweight task-tracking application inspired by Notion's UI.
+Uses local storage to store persistent data.

 ## For Local Setup